SAKryukov/microtonal-fabric/article/playground/help.md

 Array elements representing frequencies for the keys are defined as a polymorphic set, so the elements can be of several differnet types: fixed frequency, interval from a base note, fixed frequency or interval with a custom label, or repeat object.

-The structure of the `tone` object
+The structure of the `tones` object
 <details open="true"><summary><code>tones</code></summary>
     <details><summary><code>tones.metadata</code></summary>
         <p>Metadata is the information on the tonal system shown when &ldquo;Tonal System Metadata&rdquo; is turned on.
         The text lines are shown in the order of the properties as they appear in the object <code>tones.metadata</code>.
         For property names, it is recommended to take care of proper capitalization and use quotation marks if blank space characters have to be used in the name.
-The values are strigns, they can contain arbitrary HTML markup.
+The values are strigns, they can contain arbitrary HTML markup.<br/>
+        Two properties are processed in a special way:
+        <code>tones.metadata.title</code> and <code>tones.metadata.copyright</code>; see below.
         </p>
         <details><summary><code>tones.metadata.title</code></summary>
             <p>Title is shown as heading of the metadata element.</p>
         </details>
         <details><summary><code>tones.metadata.copyright</code></summary>
-            <p>Copyright HTML is prefixed with &ldquo;Copyright &copy;&rdquo;.</p>
+            <p>Copyright HTML is prefixed with &ldquo;Copyright &copy;&rdquo;.
+This element is rendered at the end of the metadata element.</p>
         </details>
     </details>
     <details><summary><code>tones.size</code></summary>
         <details><summary><code>tones.size.width</code></summary>
-            <p>Number of columns in the keyboard table</p>
+            <p>Number of columns in the keyboard table.<br/>
+            The table width is not reduced, if some or all elements of <code>tones.rows</code> has lower length.
+            Instead, missing row elements are rendered as disabled.
+            In other cases, when the object <code>repeat</code> is used, the missing data is filled in automatically.</p>
         </details>
         <details><summary><code>tones.size.height</code></summary>
             <p>Number of rows in the keyboard table.
 This is only a limiting property.
 The actual number of rows cannot be greater than this number, but it could be smaller, if the actual number of elements of <code>tones.rows</code> is smaller.</p>